 One way to counteract the negativity bias in your relationship is get to know the other side of the coin: each other’s strengths.
 Your strengths are pre-existing thoughts, emotions and behaviours that allow you to function and perform at your optimal level.
 As well as being something that you’re naturally good at, your strengths energise you.
 When you’re using a strength, you’ll often feel like you’re in a state of flow.
 We all have strengths, but the pattern and nature of our strengths is what makes us unique.

-If you’re keen to discover more about your strengths, we’d recommend working your way through a free strengths test, which you can find here.
+If you’re keen to discover more about your strengths, we’d recommend working your way through a free strengths test.
 It’s a really interesting process.

 Your answers to the questions below will also point you in the direction of your strengths:

 - When you’re in “the zone”, what sorts of things do you tend to be doing?